okz-spec/growsoft-docs/README.md

 - Use Markdown for all pages.
 - Place documentation files under `pages/`.
 Add new pages there and group them logically.
-- Keep content concise and clear; use examples and code blocks where appropriate.

 Optional: add linters/formatters (e.g., markdownlint, Prettier) to keep documentation consistent.